ssk12o/sop-site/regulamin-sop1-en.md

 # Class attendance

-- Attendance at the lectures is not obligatory but recommended due to the close connection between the discussed material and the laboratory.
+- Attendance at the lectures is not obligatory but recommended due to the close relation between the discussed material and the laboratory.
 - Attendance at the laboratory classes is obligatory.
 In case of absence, the student receives 0 points for activities carried during the classes in which he was absent.
 - Absence from two of the assessed laboratory classes Lab1/Lab2/Lab3/Lab4 results in failure to complete the course.